souzaemmanuel/simple-nestjs-crawler/README.md

 ## Description

 This is a proof of concept to validate that it is possible for me to download all images using just one url.
-It's a simple api with nestjs documented with swagger.
+It's a simple api using nestjs documented with swagger.

 ## Installation